Bukovel: Winter Olympic ambitions

 The local government announced in 2006 that the Bukovel ski and snowboard resort was expanding to 262 acre in anticipation of Ukraine (Lviv) bidding to host the 2018 Winter Olympics.
 The additional land will be used for the construction of several new ski lifts and service projects.
 Previously, the land was a government-managed forest preserve area.
 Bukovel has also plans to build an Olympic winter stadium in preparation for a possible bid.
 In 2008, the head of the Ukrainian NOC (National Olympic Committee), Serhiy Bubka, announced that even though Bukovel is a world-class ski-resort the talks of hosting the Olympic games are ridiculous as the town does not have the required infrastructure to host such a big event.
 The deadline for the Olympic bid was October 15, 2009, for which Bukovel was not prepared.

 In 2019 the Bukovel ski resort had 60 kilometers of slopes, they required compensating for low snowfall by producing artificial snow because the highest point is only 1300 meters above sea level.
 Bukovel, however, has too little water to produce enough artificial snow.

 In the early months of 2010, the administration of Bukovel was involved in the government scandal around the dismissal of the director of the Gorgany Natural Preserve.
 Vasyl Kisliak was fired by the Minister for protection of the natural environment Filipchuk "for a low level of organizational skills" as the administration of Bukovel could not find a middle ground and cooperation with the director.
 The cornerstone of the argument became an infrastructural development of the resort and particularly a road that would connect Bukovel with Yaremche.

-In 2014, Ukraine dropped its 2022 Olympic bid due to the War in Donbass.
+In 2014, Ukraine dropped its 2022 Olympic bid due to the War in Donbas.
 Officials said they would focus on bidding for the 2026 Winter Games.

 In 2021 some 55 environmental groups demanded that the International Olympic Committee (IOC) not to consider Ukraine as a venue for Winter Games.
 The criticism is that the Ukrainian government under President Zelenskyy is using an Olympic bid as a pretext to be able to implement several controversial construction projects in the Carpathians.
 The Carpathians are one of the largest forest regions in Europe and include the last Ancient and Primeval Beech Forests of Europe.
 The ecosystem could be thrown out of balance by the construction projects.